School Logo

 • Through Talk for Writing, highly engaging texts allow pupils access to stronger vocabulary.

-• PIXL assessments and data are used to identify areas for development for specific classes which are subsequently addressed with PIXL therapies; either in a whole class setting, as small groups, or independently.
+• PIXL assessments and data are used to identify areas for development for specific classes which are subsequently addressed with whole class PIXL therapies.

-• Teachers read to pupils regularly during story time (at least 3 times per week) from a novel selected by the teacher/the class for enjoyment.
+• Teachers read to pupils regularly during story time every day from a novel selected by the teacher/the class for enjoyment.

 Helping your child at home